JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 }
 ```

-Two details in that loop are the difference between it working and only appearing to.
+Two details in that loop decide whether it works or only looks like it does.
 It reads
 `annotations_by_policy`, so a group is never paired with an SLA from a different policy and no
 approval is dropped when two policies ask.
 And a malformed `@sla_hours` is an error rather than
 `None`: a typo would otherwise produce an approval request with no deadline, and nothing surfaces